 These doors once defined the entry of the First National Bank building built in 1906 on 10th and Baltimore streets and what is now home to the Central Branch of the Kansas City Public Library.
-Local architects Wilder and Wight designed the building in a neo-classical style with heavy stone masonry and frontal colonnade that complemented the ornate bronze doors.
+Local architects Wilder and Wright designed the building in a neo-classical style with heavy stone masonry and frontal colonnade that complemented the ornate bronze doors.
 At just over seven feet in height, the doors disguise their weight with intricate design and open space that allow one to essentially see through their structure.

 First National Bank Bronze Doors

 The artist truly captured the romanticism and vigor of the moment with a stylistic prowess.
 This scene captures an archer on horseback, richly costumed-wearing a long robed coat, and fur lined hat.
 The figure holds himself nobly while leaning slightly forward with reins in one hand.
 He controls his mount masterfully and casually resting his other hand on his hip while grasping his bow.
 The artist made a great effort to reflect the armory of the horseman, including finely detailed quivered arrows, and a sheathed sword.

 First Day Presidential Stamps, August 2005

 To commemorate the 50th anniversary of the Presidential Libraries Act of 1955, the Postal Service honored presidential libraries and their place in American history with this stamp issuance.
 Presidential libraries are established in the home state of each president after he or she leaves office.
 The Postal Service has chosen the Seal of the President of the United States to feature on the Presidential Libraries stamp.